dwightwatson/validating/README.md

     return Redirect::route('posts.show', $post->id)
     	->withSuccess("How easy was that, Batman?");

+However, if you're the kind of cowboy who wants to save without performing model validation you can too.
+This will return the same result as if you called `save()` on a model without the trait.

+    $post->forceSave();

 #### Unique rules

 You may have noticed we're using the `unique` rule on the slug, which wouldn't work if we were updating a persisted model.
 Luckily, Validation will take care of this for you and append the model's primary key to the rule so that the rule will work as expected; ignoring the current model.